-This is an elective course in the School of Electrical Engineering and Telecommunications.
-The course is offered to students enrolled in the fourth level of undergraduate studies in the School of EE&T at the University of New South Wales.
+This is an 4th year elective course in the School of Electrical Engineering and Telecommunications following a BE Electrical or Telecommunications program and other combined degree programs.
 The course gives the foundation for radio frequency / microwave engineering design principles.
 The course should be taken by students that plan to design overall communications systems.